Which anatomical plane divides the body into upper and lower port... | Channels for Pearson+

 1

-Understand the concept of anatomical planes: Anatomical planes are imaginary lines that divide the body into sections.
-They are used to describe locations and movements in the body.
+Understand the concept of anatomical planes: Anatomical planes are imaginary lines used to divide the body into sections.
+They are essential for describing locations and movements in the body.

-Define the transverse plane: The transverse plane, also known as the horizontal plane, divides the body into upper (superior) and lower (inferior) parts.
+Define the transverse plane: The transverse plane, also known as the horizontal plane, divides the body into upper (superior) and lower (inferior) portions.
+It is perpendicular to both the sagittal and coronal planes.

-Differentiate between the planes: The sagittal plane divides the body into left and right parts, the coronal plane divides it into front (anterior) and back (posterior) parts, and the oblique plane divides the body at an angle.
+Compare the transverse plane with other planes: The sagittal plane divides the body into left and right portions, the coronal plane divides it into front (anterior) and back (posterior) portions, and the oblique plane divides the body at an angle.

-Conclude that the transverse plane is the correct answer as it specifically divides the body into upper and lower portions.
+Conclude which plane divides the body into upper and lower portions: Based on the definitions, the transverse plane is the correct anatomical plane that divides the body into upper and lower portions.

 Watch next